Ordisoftware/Hebrew-Calendar/README.md

 - Add export to TXT support for all boards.
 - Add Ctrl + Home/End/Left/Right shortchut to navigate between months having celebrations.
 - Add command-line options (see FAQ).
-- Improve month view to show long-week celebration intermediate days.
+- Improve text report and month view to show long-week celebration intermediate days.
-- Improve navigation form to show long-week celebration intermediate days.
+- Improve navigation form to show parashah long-week celebration intermediate days.
 - Improve search event, lunar month and gregorian month windows.
 - Improve celebrations and new moons boards to allow the use of english columns title and exports.
 - Improve celebrations board export file name to indicate moon or sun omer and set or rise.